Unraveling the Magic: How is Bubble Wrap Made?

 Bubble wrap is produced using tiny resin beads.
 These are heated and transformed into a thin film.
 This film is then passed through rollers with small holes.
 Applying suction through these small holes forms the air bubbles, making the final bubble wrap.

-Inventors fielding and chavannes marvel at bubble wrap discovery
+Inventors Fielding and Chavannes marvel at bubble wrap discovery

-Inventors fielding and chavannes marvel at bubble wrap discovery
+Inventors Fielding and Chavannes marvel at bubble wrap discovery

 Key Takeaways